 Industrial and Green Chemistry

-Stage 3 In addition to advancing the main subject areas of analytical, organic, inorganic and physical chemistry, students can also select a number of applied options allowing opportunities to specialise.
-These include a double-weighted research project directly supervised by a member of staff which will help them experience the full breadth of key areas in Chemistry and acquire both subject-specific and generic skills to act as a springboard to a successful career.
-Within the Advanced Practical work all students carry out inorganic and organic project work - Medicinal chemistry students also carry out a specialised medicinal-based project.
+Stage 3 In addition to taking modules which develop knowledge of the key subject areas students also take a double-weighted research project directly supervised by a member of staff which will help them experience the full breadth of key areas in Chemistry and acquire both subject-specific and generic skills to act as a springboard to a successful career.
+Within this Advanced Practical work all students carry out inorganic and organic project work.
+Medicinal Chemistry students also carry out a specialised medicinal-based project.